Virtual 2nd Night Seder

 With thanks to Miriam Baumgartner!

-Welcome to Congregation Shaarai Shomayim’s Second Seder 2020/5780!
-Yes, this seder is different than all other seders!
-Rabbi Paskoff will lead the seder via Zoom.
-The Haggadah was made using Powerpoint and is available as two PDF files.
+Welcome to Congregation Shaarai Shomayim’s Second Seder 2021/5781!
+Yes, this seder is different than all other seders, prior to last year!
+Rabbi Paskoff will once again lead the seder via Zoom.

 Wishing everyone a wonderful and safe holiday!